sway

 1. Prerequisites

-This configuration assumes that the following packages are installed:
+This configuration assumes the following packages are installed:

 • Essentials: